 In accordance with the Company's policy, the Investment Adviser regularly monitors the Company's exposure to credit risk in its investment portfolio, by reviewing the financial statements, budgets and forecasts of underlying investee companies.
 Agency credit ratings do not apply to the Company's investment in investee company debt.
-The "credit quality" of the debt is deemed to be reflected in the fair value valuation of the investee company.
+The 'credit quality' of the debt is deemed to be reflected in the fair value valuation of the investee company.

 The table below analyses the Company's maximum exposure to credit risk.
+The maximum exposure is shown gross at the reporting date.